-Understanding what appliances use the most electricity helps homeowners manage energy consumption and reduce monthly utility bills.
-Many people assume small electronics are responsible for most energy use, but in reality large appliances are the primary contributors.
-By identifying the appliances that draw the most power, homeowners can adjust usage habits and make smarter decisions when upgrading appliances.
+Understanding what appliances use the most electricity helps homeowners manage energy consumption and reduce monthly utility costs.
+By identifying which appliances draw the most power, homeowners can adjust usage habits and make smarter decisions when upgrading or maintaining appliances.

 Common Appliances That Use The Most Electricity